CALCULATE YOUR SIP RETURNS

 Cross Trade

-A cross trade is a practice where a trade that is bought and sold for the asset is offset without recording this transaction on the exchange.
-Most exchange platforms do not permit cross-trading.
-A cross trade can be legally executed when a broker matches a buy and sell for the same security for two separate client accounts and then reports them as a “cross trade” on the respective exchange.
+A cross trade is a practice in which a trade on the asset is offset.
+Though exchange platforms do not permit cross-trading, it can be legally executed when a broker matches a buy and a sell order for the same security across two separate client accounts.
+It is then executed through the respective exchange, getting recorded as a cross trade.

 Cross Trade Example